Arinlir/HoardKeeper/README.md

 completion, draft Commander and 60-card decks from what you own, and share the vault with your playgroup through named profiles.

+Main reason I had this constructed is because each tool I found was just lacking something.
+Certain box of mana is great for scanning, but clarity over my collection was just lacking(price tagging when I bought boosters and not just single cards, etc.)

 Runs in your browser against Scryfall's public API.
 Standalone it needs no account and no server — collections live in localStorage; the bundled Node server adds per-person profiles for a shared install.
 No telemetry either way.